batfish/batfish/questions/Parameters.md

 A specification for a set of BGP session compatibility statuses.

-A BGP session status specifier follows the [enum set grammar](#set-of-enums-or-names) over the following values:
+A BGP session compat status specifier follows the [enum set grammar](#set-of-enums-or-names) over the following values:

-* `LOCAL_IP_UNKNOWN_STATICALLY` -- local IP address for an iBGP or multihop eBGP session cannot be determined
+* `LOCAL_IP_UNKNOWN_STATICALLY` — local IP address for an iBGP or multihop eBGP session is not configured
-* `NO_LOCAL_IP` -- local IP address for a singlehop eBGP  session is not configured
+* `NO_LOCAL_IP`— local IP address for a singlehop eBGP  session is not configured
-* `NO_LOCAL_AS` -- local AS for the session is not configured
+* `NO_LOCAL_AS`— local AS for the session is not configured
-* `NO_REMOTE_IP` -- remote IP address for point-to-point peerings is not configured
+* `NO_REMOTE_IP` — remote IP address for a point-to-point peer is not configured
-* `NO_REMOTE_PREFIX` -- remote prefix for dynamic peerings is not configured
+* `NO_REMOTE_PREFIX` — remote prefix for a dynamic peer is not configured
-* `NO_REMOTE_AS` -- remote AS for the session is not configured
+* `NO_REMOTE_AS` — remote AS for the session is not configured
-* `INVALID_LOCAL_IP`-- configured local IP address does not belong to any active interface
+* `INVALID_LOCAL_IP` — configured local IP address does not belong to any active interface
-* `UNKNOWN_REMOTE` -- configured remote IP is not present in the network snapshot
+* `UNKNOWN_REMOTE` — configured remote IP is not present in the network snapshot
-* `HALF_OPEN` -- no compatible remote peers is found in the network snapshot for a point-to-point peering
+* `HALF_OPEN` — no compatible match found in the network snapshot for a point-to-point peer
-* `MULTIPLE_REMOTES` -- multiple compatible remote peers are found for a point-to-point peering
+* `MULTIPLE_REMOTES` — multiple compatible matches found for a point-to-point peer
-* `UNIQUE_MATCH` -- exactly one remote peer found for point-to-point peering
+* `UNIQUE_MATCH` — exactly one match found for a point-to-point peer
-* `DYNAMIC_MATCH` -- at least one compatible remote peer found for a dynamic peering
+* `DYNAMIC_MATCH` — at least one compatible match found for a dynamic peer
-* `NO_MATCH_FOUND` -- no compatible remote peers found for a dynamic peering
+* `NO_MATCH_FOUND` — no compatible match found for a dynamic peer

 ## BGP Session Status Specifier